 Setting Up Accounts in the US

-WHERE TO SET-UP - A common question we get from our clients is “Where should I set up an investment account in the US ?”
+WHERE TO SET-UP – A common question we get from our clients is “Where should I set up an investment account in the US ?”
 We believe the best value for the dollar are investment services at one of the large discount brokerage firms like TD Ameritrade.
 They offer low commission rates, a wide array of low cost mutual funds and exceptional internet-based services.
-TD Ameritrade is the second largest discount brokerage firm in the world.
-In Canada, we use TD Waterhouse making it easier to transfer assets or provide a consolidated investment services solution when your assets span both the US and Canada.
+TD Ameritrade is the second largest discount brokerage firm in the world and we used TD Ameritrade Institutional to custody client assets.
+In Canada, we use NBIN Institutional ™ for their low fees and to provide a consolidated investment services solution when your assets span both the US and Canada.

 SSN/ITIN – For those making the transition to the US and wanting to open an account as a US resident, you must have a Social Security Number or an Individual Tax Identification Number.
 This is to ensure any income from the account can be tracked for income tax purposes.
 For those with non-working spouses, you will need to apply for an ITIN first before opening up a joint account with the spouse that has a Social Security Number.